back to the blog

 The characteristics of the specimen can also significantly influence the resilience tests.

-The models of flanges marketed and produced by Intertubi with the relative reference standards.
+The models of flanges marketed and proposed by Intertubi with the relative reference standards.

 Our products